This website uses cookies to help improve your user experience

 Highly available cluster architecture

-When it comes to scaling your business, cloud infrastructure offers unrivaled flexibility that on-prem deployment can hardly compete with.
+When it comes to video conferencing scalability and scaling your business, cloud infrastructure offers unrivaled flexibility that on-prem deployment can hardly compete with.
 Whether it’s point-to-point video conferencing or simultaneous multipoint connections, cloud capacity can be provisioned immediately to meet the demand in the most cost-effective way.

 Moreover, faster and more accurate resource provisioning can be ensured through the use of predictive autoscaling.
 By tracking capacity utilization and traffic trends, ML-driven algorithms can forecast the future demand and provision the right amount of instances just in time to ensure seamless response to fluctuating activity.